+The assessment day includes three elements: a written exercise, a one-on-one roleplay and an interview with a partner and a member of HR.
 The interview takes around 45 minutes and involves competency-based questions.
 “I had to show evidence of standard things like working well in a team,” a trainee recalled, “and they also asked 'When have you been put under pressure in the past, and what would you do differently next time?'”

-The firm runs three week-long vacation schemes in June and July each year.
+The firm runs three week-long vacation schemes in June each year.
 These take place in both the Exeter and Bristol offices, and there's room for 24 candidates in total.
 Attendees split their time between two departments, and past participants reported doing substantive, trainee-level work.
 Candidates spend the final day completing the assessment centre outlined above.

 Doing business in the South West

 - UK offices Exeter, Bristol, London, Plymouth, Taunton, Tiverton